Be the first to discover what will be on offer at OVH 2018 and be notified when tickets are on sale.

 Jason Kerrison has spent many years at the top of the NZ Music Scene with his band Opshop, enjoying not only commercial success, but also picking up numerous NZ Music Awards and the prestigious APRA Silver Scroll Award along the way.

 In 2011, Kerrison was made a Member of the New Zealand Order of Merit in the Queen’s Birthday Honours, for services to music.
-This was attributed in part to his recognition as the organizer of“Band Together for Canterbury”.
-A free concert by 34 artists attended by a reported 160,000 people in Hagley Park, and a gift for the Earthquake stricken people of the region.
+This was attributed in part to his recognition as the organizer of “Band Together for Canterbury”; a free concert by thirty four artists attended by a reported 160,000 people in Hagley Park, and a gift for the Earthquake-stricken people of the region.

 Now on concentrating on his solo career, Jason is proving to still be a notable and exciting New Zealand artist.